 In an emergency situation, you should go to the emergency room or call 911 immediately if you are unable to make it there yourself.
 In an emergency, always focus on seeking medical attention rather than on your insurance.
 For reference, an emergency is a situation whereby your life is in danger.

 For the Oscar Health bronze plan, you will pay 100% of the costs up to the deductible, after which point the plan picks up any remaining costs.
-On the other hand UnitedHealthcare will offer 50% coinsurance once the $5,500 deductible has been met.
+On the other hand, UnitedHealthcare will offer 50% coinsurance once the $5,500 deductible has been met.

 Urgent Care Coverage

-Urgent care visits refer to instances whereby you may need medical attention, but you are not suffering from severe of life threatening symptoms.
+Urgent care visits refer to instances whereby you may need medical attention, but you are not suffering from severe of life-threatening symptoms.
 For example, if you were suffering from kidney stones, you would most probably seek urgent rather than emergency care.

 Lab Test Coverage

 You may require lab testing for a number of reasons.
-For example, the blood work form your annual physical will be sent for laboratory testing.
+For example, the blood work from your annual physical will be sent for laboratory testing.
 In other cases, blood samples may be lab tested to detect specific illnesses.

 Once again, United Healthcare will provide 50% coinsurance for these services after the deductible has been met.
 Oscar Health‚s bronze plan, however, will only pick up all of the costs once the deductible has been met.
-Until that point you are responsible for 100% of the costs.
+Until that point, you are responsible for 100% of the costs.

 What are people saying?

-Oscar Health has a 3 star rating on Google and an 8.4 overall score on Best Company.
+Oscar Health has a 3-star rating on Google and an 8.4 overall score on Best Company.